Tofranil Side Effects

 Applies to imipramine: oral capsule, oral tablet

-Along with its needed effects, imipramine (the active ingredient contained in Tofranil) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, imipramine (the active ingredient contained in Tofranil) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking imipramine:Incidence not known
+If any of the following side effects occur while taking imipramine, check with your doctor immediately:Incidence not known

 - Abdominal or stomach pain